awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

 + You're using a CloudFront origin access identity \(OAI\) to restrict access to the bucket\.
 + You move the bucket to an Amazon S3 Region that requires Signature Version 4 for authentication\.

 When you're using OAIs, CloudFront uses the Region \(among other values\) to calculate the signature that it uses to request objects from your bucket\.
-For more information about OAIs, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.
+For more information about OAIs, see [Restricting access to Amazon S3 content by using an origin access identity \(OAI\)](private-content-restricting-access-to-s3.md)\.
 For a list of Amazon S3 Regions and the signature versions that they support, see [Amazon Simple Storage Service \(Amazon S3\)](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the "Regions and Endpoints" chapter of the *Amazon Web Services General Reference*\.

 To force a faster update to CloudFront's records, you can update your CloudFront distribution, for example, by updating the **Comment** field on the **General** tab in the CloudFront console\.
 When you update a distribution, CloudFront immediately checks on the Region that your bucket is in; propagation of the change to all edge locations should take less than 15 minutes\.